Femi Branch: Career

 Branch began his career at Obafemi Awolowo University in 1991, the same year he featured in a yoruba stage play titled Eniyan.
 He later featured in a movie titled Orisun (meaning: Origin) produced by members of staff of Obafemi Awolowo University but his first appearance on television was in 2003 in an MTN Group television commercial titled "Dance with me".
 He appeared in the role of Oscar in a soap opera titled Domino.
 He has since appeared in over a hundred Nigerian films, a few of which he produced and directed.
+In 2024, Branch starred in Farmer's Bride - a Nigerian period drama.